Definition:

 Example:

 A plant has a SIF with 2oo3 instruments.
-They have inventory in stock, technicians always on call, and the repair is straightforward.
-But they have a badly managed work order approval process where it takes days to approve, which would impact the “b” term.
-Thus 3 days may be needed.
+They have inventory in stock, technicians are always on call, and the repair is straightforward.
+However, they have a badly managed work order approval process where it takes days to approve, which would impact the “b” term.
+Thus, 3 days may be needed.